sana33/SDCOR/Readme.md

   * #### "RESET BTNS" button

-    If during the operation, any error happens and the process is halted, then all the disabled elements remain inactive.
+    If during the operation, any error happens and the process is halted, or it is stopped intentionally, then all the disabled elements remain inactive.
 This button activates them again.

   * #### "SAVE WORKSPACE" button